cetz-package/cetz/src/lib/chart/piechart.typ

 /// Draw a pie- or donut-chart
 ///
+/// #example(```
+/// import cetz.chart
+/// let data = (24, 31, 18, 21, 23, 18, 27, 17, 26, 13)
+/// let colors = gradient.linear(red, blue, green, yellow)
+///
+/// chart.piechart(
+///   data,
+///   radius: 1.5,
+///   slice-style: colors,
+///   inner-radius: .5,
+///   outer-label: (content: "%",))
+/// ```)
+///
+/// = Styling
+/// *Root* `piechart` \
+/// #show-parameter-block("radius", ("number"), [
+///   Outer radius of the chart.], default: 1)
+/// #show-parameter-block("inner-radius", ("number"), [
+///   Inner radius of the chart slices.
+If greater than zero, the chart becomes
+///   a "donut-chart".], default: 0)
+/// #show-parameter-block("gap", ("number", "angle"), [
+///   Gap between chart slices to leave empty.
+This does not increase the charts
+///   radius by pushing slices outwards, but instead shrinks the slice.
+Big
+///   values can result in slices becoming invisible if no space is left.], default: 0.5deg)
+/// #show-parameter-block("outset-offset", ("number", "ratio"), [
+///   Absolute, or radius relative distance to push slices marked for
+///   "outsetting" outwards from the center of the chart.], default: 10%)
+/// #show-parameter-block("outset-offset", ("string"), [
+///   The mode of how to perform "outsetting" of slices:
+///   - "OFFSET": Offset slice position by `outset-offset`, increasing their gap to their siblings
+///   - "RADIUS": Offset slice radius by `outset-offset`, which scales the slice and leaves the gap unchanged], default: "OFFSET")
+/// #show-parameter-block("start", ("angle"), [
+///   The pie-charts start angle.
+You can use this to draw charts not forming a full circle.], default: 0deg)
+/// #show-parameter-block("stop", ("angle"), [
+///   The pie-charts stop angle.], default: 360deg)
+/// #show-parameter-block("outer-label.content", ("none","string","function"), [
+///   Content to display outsides the charts slices.
+///   There are the following predefined values:
+///   / LABEL: Display the slices label (see `label-key`)
+///   / %: Display the percentage of the items value in relation to the sum of
+///     all values, rounded to the next integer
+///   / VALUE: Display the slices value
+///   If passed a `<function>` of the format `(value, label) => content`,
+///   that function gets called with each slices value and label and must return
+///   content, that gets displayed.], default: "LABEL")
+/// #show-parameter-block("outer-label.radius", ("number","ratio"), [
+///   Absolute, or radius relative distance from the charts center to position
+///   outer labels at.], default: 125%)
+/// #show-parameter-block("outer-label.angle", ("angle","auto"), [
+///   The angle of the outer label.
+If passed `auto`, the label gets rotated,
+///   so that the baseline is parallel to the slices secant. ], default: 0deg)
+/// #show-parameter-block("outer-label.anchor", ("string"), [
+///   The anchor of the outer label to use for positioning.], default: "center")
+/// #show-parameter-block("inner-label.content", ("none","string","function"), [
+///   Content to display insides the charts slices.
+///   See `outer-label.content` for the possible values.], default: none)
+/// #show-parameter-block("inner-label.radius", ("number","ratio"), [
+///   Distance of the inner label to the charts center.
+If passed a `<ratio>`,
+///   that ratio is relative to the mid between the inner and outer radius (`inner-radius` and `radius`)
+///   of the chart], default: 150%)
+/// #show-parameter-block("inner-label.angle", ("angle","auto"), [
+///   See `outer-label.angle`.], default: 0deg)
+/// #show-parameter-block("inner-label.anchor", ("string"), [
+///   See `outer-label.anchor`.], default: "center")
+///
+/// = Anchors
+///   The chart places one anchor per item at the radius of it's slice that
+///   gets named `"item-<index>"` (outer radius) and `"item-<index>-inner"` (inner radius),
+///   where index is the index of the sclice data in `data`.
+///
 /// - data (array): Array of data items.
 A data item can be:
 ///   - A number: A number that is used as the fraction of the slice
 ///   - An array: An array which is read depending on value-key, label-key and outset-key